mantis/appleloops/README.md

 This is _not_ notarized.
 Feel free to notarize at your own discretion for your use case.
 *WARNING* Please inspect the source before notarizing to ensure this is the right action for you.

+## Archived Version
+An unsupported archived repository of the older versions of this utility is available here: https://github.com/carlashley/appleloops_archive.

 ## License
 This is licensed using the Apache License, Version 2.0.